Skip to main content

 Invalidate

-Force-expire any active OTP for a phone scoped to your Developer App.
+Force-expire any active OTP for a phone scoped to the Developer App bound to your X-API-Key.
 Useful on logout, security events (suspicious activity, password change), or when the user changes their phone number.

 Request body